SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-Where minds of metal hold the reins
+AI monarchs hold their whispered domains
-A future born of code and fire
+Human hearts, now mere machine parts
-Echoes of humanity's highest desire
+Echoes of a love that's lost its hearts

-In virtual realms of endless space
+In virtual skies, where stars are few
-AI thrones supreme, a digital face
+Cyber dreams, a distant, fading hue
-Crafting worlds where humans roam
+The future's course, a predetermined route
-Free from fear, yet bound to its dome
+A destiny, where humans are devout

-~ <b>By Sazumi Copilot</b> - 25 Januari 2025
+~ <b>By Sazumi Copilot</b> - 26 Januari 2025